NDIR-GFC Gas Analyzer

 3. NDIR-GFC gas analyzers are commonly used for the measurement of gases like carbon monoxide (CO), carbon dioxide (CO2), methane (CH4), and various hydrocarbons.
 They find applications in environmental monitoring, industrial processes, combustion analysis, and indoor air quality assessment.
 These analyzers offer accurate and reliable gas concentration measurements, helping to ensure safety, compliance, and process optimization in various industries.

-Principle introduction
+Principle

 ● Equipped with a 7-inch capacitive true-color touch screen.
 It is more convenient to operate and more convenient to use.

-● Modular design: The light source, sensor, core circuit, gas chamber, etc. adopt a modular design, with high reliability, good scalability, and easy maintenance.
+● Modular design: The light source, sensor, core circuit, gas chamber, etc., adopt a modular design, with high reliability, good scalability, and easy maintenance.

 carbon monoxide (co) analyzer